CART PATH ONLY today Driving Range tee and … [Read More...] about Sunday March 3rd, 2024

 - Sale of Goods.
 No articles or services of any kind shall be exposed for sale on Club property and no subscription papers shall be circulated nor advertisements displayed, except those pertaining to items available to the Members and guests in the Clubhouse and Golf Pro Shop.

 - Children.
-Except as otherwise stated herein, all children under the age of 10 must be accompanied by an adult at all times when the child is practicing at the practice facility.
+Children must be five years old to be on the golf course.
 The adult is responsible at all times for the behavior and safety of the child.
-Children must be 7 years old to be on the golf course.
-Children under the age of 7 are not permitted in a golf cart.
-Children under the age of 7 are not permitted on a golf cart.
-Children ages 7 to 9 may play golf on the golf course if they are currently enrolled in the Ballantrae Junior Golf Program or have the approval of a Ballantrae PGA Professional and must be accompanied by an adult at all times.
-Children 10 years of age and older may play on the golf course and must be accompanied by an adult at all times while on the golf course until they are 13 years old.
+Adults must NOT leave children unattended when they are in a golf cart.
+Only two people are allowed in a golf cart at any time.
+Children ages five to nine may play golf on the golf course if they are currently enrolled in the Ballantrae Junior Golf Program or have the approval of a Ballantrae PGA Professional and must be accompanied by an adult at all times.
+Children 13 years of age or older may play by themselves on the course but they must walk.

 - Adult shall mean a person 21 years of age or older.